 Discounted and free software is available to staff and students of Imperial College London.
-For details of currently available software packages and information about how to order them, visit the Software for students or Software for staff pages as appropriate.
+For details of currently available software packages and information about how to order them, visit the software for students or software for staff pages as appropriate.

 If you have a question about buying, accessing, ordering or licensing software, you will probably find the answer to it in the Frequently Asked Questions list below.
-Check the FAQs first.
-If you still can't find the answer you're looking for, submit a request on ASK and state your question.

 Frequently Asked Questions